theDanielYeh/nestjs-jr-exercise/README.md

 Download and install the community edition of MongoDB from https://www.mongodb.com/docs/manual/installation/.

+After installing, you'll want to start the service.

 Next, download and install [Studio 3T](https://robomongo.org).
 This is a GUI for connecting to your Mongo database, and will allow you to query your database for easier debugging and troubleshooting.

 ### Create "users" collection

 ### Generate new "Users API"

+I've set up a [User Controller](./src/modules/user/user.controller.ts) already.

+The methods are stubbed, and you will need to fill in the logic.

 ### Seed Test Users

-Seed test data from [users.csv](./seed-data/users.csv) using for loop and CRUD methods
+Seed test data from [users.csv](./seed-data/users.csv) using for loop and CRUD methods.

+Create a new seed method in your user service, and then add a POST method for executing this method.

 ### Search Endpoint

 Add a new HTTP POST method "search" endpoint

 1. Given a "username", this endpoint should return the users email if found
 2. If NOT found, a 404 HTTP Exception should be thrown

 ### Validation

 Add class validators for all properties

 ## Resources

 1. https://docs.nestjs.com